The complex world of tax on investment

 You should always seek advice before withdrawing any money from investment bonds, because the government has recently made a technical reform in this complex area.
 Their structure – for example, one bond could be 1,000 individual policies – can create serious tax traps.

-In most circumstances, capital gains are taxed more lightly than income, particularly if net realised gains fall within the annual exempt amount (£11,700 in 2018/19 and £12,000 in 2019/20) or you are a higher or additional rate taxpayer.
+In most circumstances, capital gains are taxed more lightly than income, particularly if net realised gains fall within the annual exempt amount of £12,000 in 2019/20 or you are a higher or additional rate taxpayer.
 Not all investments are subject to capital gains tax (CGT).
 For example, gilts and most other fixed-interest securities are exempt, but unit trusts and OEICs that invest in them are not.

 The basic principles of CGT are now: